 One of the first things you should own as an absinthe drinker is the spoon necessary for the absinthe fountain concoction.
 Balance a sugar cube over your glass easily with this stainless steel spoon complete with a decorative, medieval appearance.
 It’s completely unscented so your drink won’t be affected and the silver color will elevate the appearance of your bar cart.

 La Rochere Absinthe Reservoir Glass

-Every liquor has its own designated glass — the martini glass, wine glass, champagne flute — this one is reserved for the green fairy.
+Every spirit has its own designated glass — the martini glass, wine glass, champagne flute, Glencairn glass.
+This one is reserved for the green fairy.
 The glasses include a short stem and marking design that indicates how large the pour is.
 These glasses were designed exclusively for preparing and serving absinthe, and can be bought in packs of a single glass, two and six glasses.